srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_cots/source/index.rst

 Under the Network Operators find the network which you have just instantiated using srsRAN

 Select the network that is a combination of your MMC & MNC values.
 The UE should then automatically connect to the network.

-To check for a successful connection use the logs output to the console.

 Confirming connection
 *********************